Alliedstrand/web-tooling/packages/eslint-plugin/README.md

 where `<config name>` is:

 - `react`: For React-based projects written primarily in TypeScript
-- `react-node`: For React-based projects written primarily in TypeScript, but are being executed within a Node.js runtime environment.
+- `node`: For React-based projects written primarily in TypeScript, but are being executed within a Node.js runtime environment.

 ## Rules